-The risk of contamination or exposure to any number of diseases caused by improper healthcare waste management and faulty hazardous waste disposal methods should put every medical waste generator on notice.
+The risk of contamination or exposure to any number of diseases caused by improper healthcare waste management and faulty hazardous waste disposal methods should put every healthcare waste generator on notice.

-Still, if only 25% of discarded medical waste is hazardous, we don’t have much to worry about, do we?
+You may think if only 25% of discarded medical waste is hazardous, we don’t have much to worry about.
 After all, that means 75% or more of medical waste is non-hazardous.
 But there’s a problem with that.
 In many scenarios, hazardous waste is mixed in with non-hazardous waste due to improper waste segregation.

-In most instances, such mistakes are not done purposely but due to lack of proper education and training not only for healthcare workers, but ancillary staff in any medical facility including janitors, housekeepers, laundry departments, and maintenance workers.
+In most instances, such mistakes are not done purposely but due to lack of proper education and training not only for healthcare workers, but ancillary staff in any medical facility including EVS, laundry departments, and maintenance workers.